-Therefore, if the customers are participating in the hashtag campaign on social media willingly, that means they agree to the terms and conditions of the brand.
+Therefore, if the customers are participating in the hashtag campaigns on social media willingly, that means they agree to the terms and conditions of the brand.

 The world’s largest “#StarbucksDate: a day for all those singles to mingle” which was introduced by Starbucks is one of the best examples of Implicit Consent.

-The campaign was initiated on February 13, 2015 by the brand to celebrate both romantic as well platonic connection.
+The campaign was initiated on February 13, 2015, by the brand to celebrate both romantic as well as platonic connections.